 Consequently, the sequence is the same here with “the Son of man” coming “to the Ancient of days” at the same time “the judgment was set and the books were opened” by “the Son of man” Himself.

-But, the investigative phase of the judgment has already been depicted at least three times up to this point.
-Remember Belshaszzar who was “weighed in the balances and found wanting” (Daniel 5:27), then Nebuchadnezzar who was being watched by the “watcher” and the “watchers” (Daniel 4:13, 17).
-Finally, the “stone” that was “cut out of the mountain without hands” (Daniel 2:45) that could be reworded “the stone, representing God’s people, was selected out of all the people in the world by the heavenly soothsayer, to bring an end to Satan’s government.”
+But the investigative phase of the judgment has already been depicted at least three times up to this point.
+Remember Belshazzar who was “weighed in the balances and found wanting” (Daniel 5:27), Nebuchadnezzar who was being watched by the “watcher” and the “watchers” (Daniel 4:13, 17) and finally, the “stone” that was “cut out of the mountain without hands” (Daniel 2:45) that could be reworded “the stone, representing God’s people, was selected out of all the people in the world by the heavenly soothsayer, to bring an end to Satan’s government.”
 The “stone” striking the great image on its feet really portrays the executive phase of the judgment which follows the investigative phase that is going on in heaven right now.

 Verse 14: And there was given him dominion, and glory, and a kingdom, that all people, nations, and languages, should serve him: his dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed.

 This verse depicts God’s purpose for the judgment, to establish His “everlasting dominion” in place of the crumbling, Satanic “dominion” represented by the “great image” of gold, silver, brass, iron, then iron mixed with clay.
-Each of those five primary dominions of the earth did “pass away” because they were established by fear, hate, superstition, and force.
-Love for God nor man played no part in their agendas.
+Each of those five primary dominions of the earth did “pass away” because they were established by fear, hate, superstition and force.
+Love for God or man played any part in their agendas.

 Verse 15: I Daniel was grieved in my spirit in the midst of my body, and the visions of my head troubled me.